In these courses, students will:

 COMP 1671 Introduction to Computer Science I >> website Characteristics of modern computers and their applications; analysis and solution of problems; structured programming techniques; introduction to classes, abstract data types, and object-oriented programming; implementation of solutions in C++.
 This is a required course for computer science majors.

 MATH 1150 Math Foundations Seminar >> website These seminars offer challenging and interesting mathematical topics with a computer science component that require only high school mathematics.
 The seminar topics vary with each class and they are designed for all students.
 These seminars are taught by the Mathematics Department.

 MATH 1200 Calculus for Business and Social Sciences This is a one-quarter terminal course for students in Business, Social Sciences, and Liberal Arts.
 It covers elementary differential calculus with emphasis on applications to business and the social sciences.
 Topics include functions, graphs, limits, continuity, differentiation, and mathematical models.
 Students are required to attend weekly labs.
 This class satisfies the AI-Natural requirement for all business majors (may be replaced with MATH 1951).
 The course is offered in two formats, Lecture and Combined/Hybrid, which differ in their methods of content delivery, learning activities, and assessment.
-More detailed information on the difference in formats can be found here.
+More detailed information on the difference in formats can be found on the Math 1200 Portfolio page here.